 12 Tips for Finding Your Perfect Wedding Photographer

 Looking for a wedding photographer can be an overwhelming experience.
-There are a lot of options, and you may not get exactly what you want unless you ask the right questions.
-Read below some of the best tips and things to look out for when on your search.
+There are a lot of talented photographers out there, but you may not get exactly what you want unless you ask the right questions.
+Read below for the process for finding the right one, tips, interview questions, and things to look out for when on your search.

 1. Digital Downloads and Hidden Fees.